ferrous-systems/why-ferrocene/src/support.md

 * The Source Code is MIT/Apache-2.0
 * The [Ferrocene Language Specification] is MIT/Apache-2.0
-* You can even read the unsigned Qualification Documents
+* You can even read the Qualification Documents in source form

 [Ferrocene Language Specification]: https://spec.ferrocene.dev

 ## And you sell?

+* Binaries
 * Long-term Support
   * for Ferrocene
   * for third-party crates (as an add-on)